iterative/dvc.org/content/blog/2020-11-20-dvc-vs-rclone.md

 operation scales with the total number of files in cloud storage, rather than the number of files we wish to query.

-It is important to note that when using this method, cloud APIs will only return a certain number of files at a time (the amount returned varies depending on the API).
+It's important to note that when using this method, cloud APIs will only return a certain number of files at a time (the amount returned varies depending on the API).
 This means that for an API which returns 1000 files at a time (such as S3), retrieving the full listing of a remote containing 1000 files or less would